-IMPORTANT NOTE 1: You should remove the doors and drawer boxes from the cabinets before installation by unscrewing the hinge from the cabinet frame.
+Important Note 1: You should remove the doors and drawer boxes from the cabinets before installation.
 Also, you should remove drawers and shelving from cabinets to make handling easier and to prevent damage from occurring.
 Be sure to note all doors and drawers to the original cabinet, so that each can be quickly and easily re-installed.